Skip to main content

 • by combination of both

 The school head decides on the form of evaluation with the consent of the school council.
 The school can convert s verbal assessment into a numerical mark or vice versa if the pupil is transferring to a school which uses a different type of assessment.
-A school head may agree to a verbal assessment for a pupil with a specific learning disability on the request of the pupil's legal guardian.
+A school head may agree to a verbal assessment for a pupil with a specific learning disability on the request of the pupil's legal representative.
 The pupils attending the special basic school (základní škola speciální) are always assessed verbally.

 A pupil's conduct is assessed by means of the following marks, where marks are used (usually numerical at the first stage of education, and a respective verbal expression at the second stage of education):